3rd Rock from the Sun: Theme music

-The show's opening theme music for the first four seasons was composed by Ben Vaughn, as a 1950's style instrumental rock piece. the theme was extended slightly in season three, when Simbi Khali, Elmarie Wendel, and Wayne Knight were officially made series regulars and added to the opening credits.
+The show's opening theme music for the first four seasons was composed by Ben Vaughn, as a 1950s style instrumental rock piece.
+The theme was extended slightly in season three, when Simbi Khali, Elmarie Wendel, and Wayne Knight were officially made series regulars and added to the opening credits.
 During season one, James Earl Jones provided a voice introduction describing the crew.
 For Christmas episodes, jingle bells were added to the theme.
 The only major change to the theme was in season five, when the original Ben Vaughn version was replaced by a big band version of the theme, performed by the group Big Bad Voodoo Daddy, and was only used during that season.
 For the sixth and final season, the original theme returned other than two episodes that used a modern jazz version of the song.

 Title sequence

 The opening title sequence, which was produced by the London graphic design firm SVC Television, opens with computerized shots of planets and celestial bodies, some either with the planets dancing or moving in warp speed.
 It opens and closes with a shot of Earth (which at the open is where the show's title logo appears, after a sunburst appears on the side of Earth).
 For the sixth and final season only, the typeface of the cast and creators' names was altered.